 $databases and break it with a for loop to

 $db.
 The script is now aware of the database names.

 _ then use mysqldump to print the content of the database to SQL file.
 After that's done, compress it with

 gzip.
 The script does this separately for each database.

 #!/bin/bash USER="backup" PASSWORD="L63?aJbR6sFq-LuqNK" OUTPUT="/backup/db" databases=`mysql --user=$USER --password=$PASSWORD -e "SHOW DATABASES;" | tr -d "| " | grep -v Database` for db in $databases; do if [[ "$db" != "information_schema" ]] && [[ "$db" != _* ]] ; then mysqldump --force --opt --user=$USER --password=$PASSWORD --databases $db > $OUTPUT/$db-`date +%Y%m%d`.sql gzip $OUTPUT/$db-`date +%Y%m%d`.sql fi done

 Because the files are less important than the database, take up more space, and are changed less frequently, I back them up only once per week.
 I always have two backups on hand.
 This script compresses my wwwroot and places the file where it belongs.

 How to schedule a backup

-Cron is very powerful tool, and I use that to schedule my backups.
-Cron enables execute commands or scripts automatically at a specified time/date.
+Cron is a powerful tool that I use to schedule backups.
+Cron allows you to run commands or scripts automatically at a set time/date.